echeran/smile-of-murugan/webbook/chapter01.md

 literature on the one hand, and the other Dravidian literatures on the other hand.
 These data are self-explanatory and need no commentary.

+[^grammartermlanguage]: This may be illustrated by comparisons of grammatical or philosophical terms.
+In Telugu, e.g., the gender categories of "higher" and "lower" classes are termed *mahat*: *amahat* ( < Sanskrit); in Tamil, the corresponding terms are *uyar*-*tiņai* and *ahṟiṇai* (< al *tiṇai)*, which is pure Tamil.
+Most Indian languages use for "vowel" and "consonant" the Sanskrit terms *svara* and *vyañjana*; in Tamil, the terms *uyir* (Ta. "breath") and *mey* (Ta. "body") have always been used (with the exception of a rather "pro-Sanskrit", "Aryan-oriented" Buddhist grammar *Viracoliyam* which introduced Sanskritized grammatical terminology into Tamil; but the usage has not spread at all).
+Even such philosophical terms as “meaning”, “form", "soul", *karma* etc., have always been preferably expressed in "pure" Tamil, cf. resp. *poruḷ* *DED* 3711, *uru DED* 566, *uyir DED* 554, *viņai* or uļ *DED* 4473, 2258.

 The influence which the various South Indian literatures exercised on one another was, at certain periods, not inconsiderable: thus,